Showmenu

 Cancer occurs when the cells in your body grow uncontrollably.
 It can develop nearly anywhere in your body and spread (metastasize) to other areas.

-About one-third of people in the U.S. will develop cancer in their lifetime.
-At UC Davis Health, we provide high-quality, compassionate care to manage cancer and help you feel your best.
+About 2 in 5, or 40% of people in the U.S. will develop cancer in their lifetime.
+At UC Davis Health, we provide high-quality, compassionate care to manage cancer.

 Bone cancer can start in the bone or spread there from somewhere else in your body.
-Bone tumors are relatively rare, making up less than 1% of all cancers.
+Bone tumors make up less than 1% of all cancers.
+This makes them relatively rare.

 Discover bone cancer care

-These tumors develop in the brain or spinal cord.
+These tumors develop in your brain or spinal cord.
 They can affect how you move, think and sense the world around you.
 Most brain and spinal cord tumors spread there from another location.

 Learn about brain and spinal cord cancer